 - Wear red, white and blue.

-- Before dinner or bedtime, say a prayer or have a moment of silence in remembrance of those who’ve died.
+- Before dinner or bedtime, have a moment of silence in remembrance of those who’ve died.
 Or, take part in the National Moment of Remembrance at 3 p.m. local time.

 - Go online together and read the names of fallen soldiers.
 You won’t be able to read every name, but just seeing the lists will help your kids understand that those who sacrificed their lives are more than just numbers.